- What is connected TV advertising and how does it work?

 - The tablet is mainly used by a child aged 1 to 8 years.

-SmartyAds programmatic advertising platform for CTV advertising supports all kinds of inventory for media buying on connected TV devices.
-The solution brings massive benefits to both demand and supply partners, who can tune it according to their own needs:
+SmartyAds programmatic advertising platform supports all kinds of CTV ads on connected TV devices.
+The solution brings cord-cutting advertising experience to the viewers and outstanding opportunities to advertisers, who can tune it according to their own needs:

-- The media buyers and advertisers can now target their audiences in a highly responsive CTV environment delivering 15-second and 30-second full-screen video ads on SmartyAds demand-side platform.
-CTV advertising is a powerful and efficient way to reach potential consumers through cross-device targeting.
-Know where your audiences are, and stay connected with them anytime!
+- The media buyers and advertisers can now target their audiences in a highly responsive CTV environment delivering 15-second and 30-second full-screen video advertising on SmartyAds demand-side platform.
+CTV ads deliver a powerful and efficient way to reach potential consumers through cross-device targeting.
+Know where your target audiences are, and stay connected with them anytime!

 Irina Kovalenko, CMO of SmartyAds